-For the years ended March 31, 2022 and March 31, 2021, every 5% strengthening of the Indian rupee for the above mentioned financial liabilities would increase the Company's profit and increase the Company's equity by approximately ₹ 256.0 Million and ₹ 364.2 Million respectively.
+For the years ended March 31, 2023 and March 31, 2022, every 5% strengthening of the Indian rupee against foreign currencies for the above mentioned financial liabilities would increase the Company's profit and increase the Company's equity by approximately ₹ 136.5 Million and ₹ 256.0 Million respectively.
 A 5% weakening of the Indian rupee and the respective currencies would lead to an equal but opposite effect.

-In management's opinion, the sensitivity analysis is unrepresentative of the inherent foreign exchange risk because the exposure at the end of the reporting period does not reflect the exposure during the c) Derivative contracts
+In management's opinion, the sensitivity analysis is unrepresentative of the inherent foreign exchange risk because the exposure at the end of the reporting period does not reflect the exposure during the year.

+c) Derivative contracts

-The Company is exposed to exchange rate risk that arises from its foreign exchange expenses, primarily in US Dollars, Euros, Japanese Yen, and foreign currency debt is primarily in US Dollars and Japanese Yen (JPY).
+The Company is exposed to exchange rate risk that arises from its foreign exchange expenses, primarily in US Dollars, Euros, Japanese Yen, and foreign currency debt is primarily in US Dollars and Japanese Yen.
 The Company uses foreign currency swap contracts ("derivatives") to mitigate its risk of changes in foreign currency exchange rates.
 The counterparty for these contracts is generally a bank or a financial institution.